 Sidharth Malhotra-Kiara Advani post royal PICS from Sangeet; Write 'Something really special about that night'

-Newlyweds Sidharth Malhotra and Kiara Advani shares royal pictures from their glamorous sangeet night.
+Newlyweds Sidharth Malhotra and Kiara Advani share royal pictures from their glamorous Sangeet night.
 Check out their pictures.

 Sidharth Malhotra and Kiara Advani look gorgeous in their Sangeet pictures